stts-se/rbnf/README.md

 The current spellout implementation does not use any of the original ICU code, but uses the spellout rule format and data files, https://github.com/unicode-org/cldr/tree/master/common/rbnf.

-Unsupported formats from the ICU rules:
+## Unsupported formats
+The following formats are used in the ICU rules, but not supported by this package:
 * _$_ (for singular and plural forms)
 * _=#,##=_ and _=0=_
 * _last primary ignorable_
 * _→→→_

-Links:
+## Links and references
 * ICU project: http://userguide.icu-project.org/
 * Rule format: http://icu-project.org/apiref/icu4c/classRuleBasedNumberFormat.html | http://www.icu-project.org/applets/icu4j/4.1/docs-4_1_1/com/ibm/icu/text/RuleBasedNumberFormat.html
 * Rule files (xml): https://github.com/unicode-org/cldr/tree/master/common/rbnf